mohamedAbouda/country-code-categorize/README.md

 	php artisan serve

 #### Commands included
-A command to migrate the phone number valid state to a new column in the database to make the search and filteration easier
+A command to migrate the phone number valid state to a new column in the database to make the search and filtration easier
 ##### parmaters

  - no parameters need for this command